hohn/mrvacommander/README.md

 ### Manually create needed postgres databases

+docker-compose now runs a db init script, but this information is useful for debugging/manual work.

-This is still necessary after `docker-compose up` to avoid
+~~This is still necessary after `docker-compose up` to avoid~~

     [error] failed to initialize database, got error failed to connect to `user=exampleuser database=server_db`: 172.25.0.3:5432 (postgres): server